The zero capillarity limit for the Euler-Korteweg system with no-flux boundary conditions: Preliminaries and statement of the main results

+where $\Lambda$ is such that $J=\sqrt{\rho}\Lambda$.
+Notice that all terms in \eqref{EK_w} make sense in the distributional sense for finite energy states.
+Moreover, when testing system \eqref{EK_w} against suitably regular functions, we see that the boundary conditions \eqref{BC} are generalized as follows,

-Again, this is dictated by the possible appearance of vacuum regions in the problem, that prevents to uniquely define the velocity field. \begin{defn}[Weak solutions] Let $p(\rho),k(\rho)$ be given by \eqref{pressure}-\eqref{capillarity}, $0<T$.
-Let $(\rho_0, J_0)\in L^1(\Omega;\R^{1+d})$ be such that
+Again, this is dictated by the possible appearance of vacuum regions in the problem, which prevents to uniquely define the velocity field. \begin{defn}[Weak solutions] Let $p(\rho),k(\rho)$ be given by \eqref{pressure}-\eqref{capillarity}, respectively, and let $T>0$.
+Let the initial data $(\rho_0, J_0)\in L^1(\Omega;\R^{1+d})$ be such that